MicrosoftLearning/mslearn-databricks/Instructions/Exercises/AI-02-RAG.md

    raw_df.printSchema()
     ```

+1. Use the **&#9656; Run Cell** menu option at the left of the cell to run it.
+Then wait for the Spark job run by the code to complete.
-1. In a new cell, run the following code, replacing `<catalog_name>` with your Unity catalog's name, to clean and preprocess the data to extract the relevant text fields:
+1. In a new cell, run the following code to clean and preprocess the data to extract the relevant text fields:

     ```python
    from pyspark.sql.functions import col

    clean_df = raw_df.select(col("title"), col("revision.text._VALUE").alias("text"))
    clean_df = clean_df.na.drop()
-   clean_df.write.format("delta").mode("overwrite").saveAsTable("<catalog_name>.default.wiki_pages")
+   clean_df.write.format("delta").mode("overwrite").saveAsTable("hive_metastore.default.wiki_pages")
    clean_df.show(5)
     ```

-    If you open the **Catalog (CTRL + Alt + C)** explorer and refresh its pane, you will see the Delta table created in your default Unity catalog.
+    If you open the **Catalog (CTRL + Alt + C)** explorer and refresh its pane, you will see the Delta table created in your hive metastore.

 ## Generate embeddings and implement vector search